 Source: The Times & The Sunday Times

 While Brexit has introduced additional considerations for UK residents seeking remote work with EU-based companies, it is definitely not impossible.
+The landscape is evolving, and new legal frameworks and service providers are making cross-border remote work more accessible every year.
 Just remember to ask the experts before you dive into anything, to make sure your bases are covered, to avoid future complications.
 If in doubt, get in touch with our remote work UK legal partners at K&K Legal Consulting.